-This active work has resulted in degree programs like the MA in Transformational Leadership, a degree that trains students in mindful and just leadership; the MA in Couples & Family Therapy, an interfaith, spiritually-integrated marriage and family therapy program; the Master of Divinity, helping students develop the capacity to interpret scripture, foster theological reflection, and draw upon theological heritage with pastoral sensitivity; the MA in Pastoral Studies, encouraging students to discover their gifts and develop them for service; the MA in Transforming Spirituality, balancing a rootedness in the student's specific faith tradition, with an openness to the wisdom of the world's spiritual beliefs and practices; and the Doctor of Ministry degree, equipping students to be mindful agents of change, as influential leaders for good and social justice.
+This active work has resulted in degree programs like the MA in Transformational Leadership, a degree that trains students in mindful and just leadership; the MA in Couples & Family Therapy, an interfaith, spiritually-integrated marriage and family therapy program; the Master of Divinity, helping students develop the capacity to interpret scripture, foster theological reflection, and draw upon theological heritage with pastoral sensitivity; the MA in Pastoral Studies, encouraging students to discover their gifts and develop them for service; and the Doctor of Ministry degree, equipping students to be mindful agents of change, as influential leaders for good and social justice.
 These programs draw students from various ages, cultures, life stages, countries and backgrounds, creating a rich and diverse learning environment that benefits all.

 The school not only looks to engage its current students but has created a vast network of alumni, friends, and partners.
 The School of Theology and Ministry looks beyond itself to engage the local and global community to participate in its vision for a more just and humane world.
 That is why the school works to bring people together through programs like its Religious Initiatives and the Center for Religious Wisdom and World Affairs, collaborating with local, national, and global leaders to spark systemic change.
 The school continues to foster student, alumni, and community growth by offering professional development curriculum and post-master's certificates.